keplergt/CreateContour/README.md

 # CreateContour

 Create Contour With A CSV File

+Use arcpy todo this work with a arcgis 10.2 lincese.